Bookmates is a Manitoba based not-for-profit organization, established in 1984.

 She obtained the internationally recognized Certified Fundraising Executive (CFRE) credential in 2006 and holds a Bachelor of Arts Degree from the University of Winnipeg.

 Monica is an active community volunteer, and has served on various Boards and committees.
-She is a member of the Association of Fundraising Professionals, currently serving as Co-Chair of the Professional Development Committee and is a past Chair of National Philanthropy Day.
-She is the Vice Chair of the Fred Douglas Foundation, supporting services and housing for seniors in Winnipeg.
+She is a member of the Association of Fundraising Professionals and is a past Chair of National Philanthropy Day in Manitoba.

 An avid reader with a love of languages, Monica is dedicated to the values and principles of literacy, education and lifelong learning opportunities.